WuJunde/DiagnosisFirst/README.md

-# Opinions Vary?
-Diagnosis First!
+# Diagnosis First Segmentation

 This is a pytorch implementation of paper "Opinions Vary?
-Diagnosis First!".
+Diagnosis First!"(MICCAI 2022) and its extention "Calibrate the inter-observer segmentation uncertainty via diagnosis-first principle".
 We propose a novel method to learn the diagnosis-first segmentation from the multiple labeled data.
 This method beats the popular majority vote by a large margin.

 <img src="https://github.com/WuJunde/DiagnosisFirst/blob/master/diagsimacc.png" alt="text" width="400"/>